ChesterMK7/autoware-scout-setup-scripts/README.md

 # autoware-scout-setup-scripts
 Bash scripts for setting up Autoware requirements and ROS2 hardware drivers for the Scout 2.0 and Scout Mini.
-Currently a work-in progress.
+Currently a work-in-progress.

 ## Requirements